 (open to primary & secondary students on Oahu and Kauai)

 Visiting filmmakers will help to enrich classes such as media production, journalism, language arts, foreign language and social studies.
 These visits will offer the logistical benefit of bringing speakers into classrooms rather than requiring field trips.
 Students will learn first-hand from successful professionals in the filmmaking/media industry.
 Teachers will be encouraged to plan activities that will involve students interacting with their guest speakers.

-All the filmmakers below are available for classroom visits on O’ahu on these dates: October 10, 11, 14-18, 2013.
+The filmmakers below are available for classroom visits on Oahu on these dates, except where noted: Nov 12, 13, 16-20, 2015.

 Directorial credits include–

 WAKING MELE, (Sundance Film Festival, 2000), and EDEN’S CURVE, (Emerging Film Best Feature Award, NCGLFF, 2003).
 Anne teaches cinematic production at the Academy for Creative Media, University of Hawai’i where she produced & directed the feature length documentary, STATE OF ALOHA, which has garnered various awards, (Halekulani Golden Orchid Award Nominee for Best Documentary at Hawaii International Film Festival, 2009).